Forkhead-associated domain

 In molecular biology, the forkhead-associated domain (FHA domain) is a phosphopeptide recognition domain found in many regulatory proteins.
 It displays specificity for phosphothreonine-containing epitopes but will also recognise phosphotyrosine with relatively high affinity.
 It spans approximately 80-100 amino acid residues folded into an 11-stranded beta sandwich, which sometimes contains small helical insertions between the loops connecting the strands.

-To date, genes encoding FHA-containing proteins have been identified in eubacterial, eukaryotic and archaeal genomes.
-The domain is present in a diverse range of proteins, such as kinases, phosphatases, kinesins, transcription factors, RNA-binding proteins and metabolic enzymes which partake in many different cellular processes - DNA repair, signal transduction, vesicular transport and protein degradation are just a few examples.
+To date, genes encoding FHA-containing proteins have been identified in bacterial, eukaryotic and archaeal genomes.
+The domain is present in a diverse range of proteins, such as kinases, phosphatases, kinesins, transcription factors, RNA-binding proteins, and metabolic enzymes which partake in many different cellular processes - DNA repair, signal transduction, vesicular transport, and protein degradation are just a few examples.